cloudflare/cloudflare-docs/content/queues/reference/pull-consumers.md

 HTTP Pull consumers require an [API token](/fundamentals/api/get-started/create-token/) with the `com.cloudflare.api.account.queues_read` and `com.cloudflare.api.account.queues_write` permissions.

-Both read _and_ write are required as a pull-based consumer needs to write to the queue state in order to acknowledge the messages it receives: consuming messages mutates the queue.
+Both read _and_ write are required as a pull-based consumer needs to write to the queue state to acknowledge the messages it receives.
+Consuming messages mutates the queue.

 API tokens are presented as Bearer tokens in the `Authorization` header of a HTTP request in the format `Authorization: Bearer $YOUR_TOKEN_HERE`.
 The following example shows how to pass an API token using the `curl` HTTP client: